No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

-All of us at 80,000 Hours have been so persuaded by these arguments that we’ve pledged to give at least 10% of our lifetime income to the world’s most effective charities.
+Many of the staff at 80,000 Hours have been so persuaded by these arguments that we’ve pledged to give at least 10% of our lifetime income to the world’s most effective charities.

 Giving What We Can enables you to take a public pledge to give 10% of your income to the charities you believe are most effective.

 You can take the pledge in just a few minutes.
 It’s likely to be the most significant thing you can do right now to do more good with your life.

 It’s not legally binding, you can choose where the money goes, and if you’re a student, it only commits you to give 1% until after you graduate.
 You’ll be joining over 9,000 people who’ve collectively pledged over $3 billion.

 The pledge is not for everyone.
 We’d recommend being cautious if you’re planning to have an impact mainly through your work (especially if that might involve lower-wage work, like at a charity), if you have significant debt or financial problems, or if you’re not sure you can stick to it.

 And if you’re not quite ready yet, Giving What We Can allows you to take a “trial pledge” to give as little as 1% of your income for any period you choose, to see how it goes before making any long-term commitment.